bwsw/t-streams/docs/source/Ts-Architecture.rst

 1. **Apache ZooKeeper** that is responsible for coordination and synchronization of processes.
 #. **RocksDB** that is a local storage fulfilling a very important feature – an atomic batch operation which allows implementing atomic and reliable commit logs processing.
 #. **Apache BookKeeper** used as a distributed commit log.
 It is a service that provides a persistent, fault-tolerant log-structured storage.
 BookKeeper is an optional part used in the fault-tolerant configuration.
 It orderly stores elements and replicates them across multiple nodes to synchronize the servers' states.
+In a single-node configuration BookKeeper is not required.
+Sever's internal commit log file is used instead.

-Look at the figure below that describes T-streams with its infrasctructure:
+At the figure below T-streams infrasctructure is presented:

 .. figure:: _static/Architecture_General2.png

 Thus, Server publishes an endpoint to ZooKeeper.
 Agents (eg. Producers and Consumers) read the endpoint, discover Server and connect to it to create/read transactions with data.

-The Server writes the operations, transactions with data and meta-data to the internal commit log and stores data to Server's local storage.
-Consumers and Subscribers read these transactions and their data from the Server.
+Producers write the operations, transactions with data and meta-data to Server's internal commit log, or BookKeeper in the multi-node configuration, and stores data to Server's local storage.
+Consumers and Subscribers read these transactions and their data from the Server's storage.
+See the :ref:`Data_Flow` section for more details on data flow in T-streams.

-This is a simplified description of T-streams architecture.
+This is a simplified description of T-streams architecture and operations.
+Next we will gain a deeper insight into T-stream key component - Storage Server.

 Storage Server
 -----------------